 Open source and cloud computing work together well.

 From a commercial open source business model perspective, open source is the on-ramp to a cloud service.
-You go to market by open sourcing some or all of your product, and you service on-premise with classic licensing, so a customer is willing to buy.
+You go to market by open sourcing some or all of your product, and you service on-premise and clouds with classic licensing, so a customer is willing to buy.
 At the same time you make sure that you are the only vendor who can operate your solution as a cloud service, at scale.

 Granted, it may be tricky to convert your solution into a cloud service, but that’s where the action is and hence where you should be.
 Open source does not get in the way, rather it guides users towards your service.